 If the goal of the experiment is to generate substrates for assaying cotranscriptional capping or other RNA processing steps or to follow Pol II elongation, we always include a 32P-labeled ribonucleotide in the initial “walk” so that the transcript can be visualized and use unlabeled “cold” nucleotides for subsequent walking steps so the specific activity of transcripts of different lengths remains constant.
 Although the method described in this protocol uses 32P-labeled nucleotides to visualize nascent transcripts, fluorescence-based assays can be used to measure RNA labeling when it is not possible to work with radioactive materials.
 However, it is important to note that the sensitivity of such assays is typically much less than those using radioactive labels, and they usually require larger amounts of enzyme.

-Artificial elongation complexes generated using the protocols we describe can also be used to measure protein-protein or protein-nucleic acid interactions that occur during cotranscriptional RNA processing or Pol II elongation.
-In this case, proteins that remain bound to artificial elongation complexes after washing are detected by western blotting or mass spectrometry; radiolabeling RNA is not necessary and we do all transcription steps with only “cold” nucleotides.

 A key step for reproducible experiments is good RNA recovery during phenol:chloroform:isoamyl extraction and ethanol precipitation.
 We have found that using microcentrifuge tubes containing high-density gels (see Materials) for phenol:chloroform:isoamyl extraction increases the reproducibility and yield of nucleic acid from this step.
 In addition, the use of colored glycogen (see Materials) as carrier during ethanol precipitation makes it easier to see small nucleic acid pellets, making it less likely that one inadvertantly loses the pellet by aspirating it during removal of the ethanol supernatant.

+Artificial elongation complexes generated using protocols similar to those we describe should also be useful for measuring protein-protein or protein-nucleic acid interactions between the Pol II elongation complex and factors that regulate transcript elongation or RNA processing events linked to elongation.
+In this case, proteins that remain bound to artificial elongation complexes after washing are detected by western blotting or mass spectrometry; radiolabeling RNA is not necessary and we do all transcription steps with only “cold” nucleotides.

-Finally, we expect this method could be of use for structural analyses of transcription complexes.
+Finally, this method could be of use for structural analyses of transcription complexes.
 Indeed, related methods have been used in cryo-EM studies with yeast and mammalian enzymes to reconstitute capping enzyme-Pol II interactions 13, and interactions of Pol II with other proteins or protein complexes during elongation 12, pausing 16,17, and most recently, bound to a nucleosome 18.
 A possible complication for structural analyses of transcription complexes generated using this method is the need to remove the biotin/magnetic beads from the complex; however, this can be solved by including in DNA oligos specific sites recognized by restriction enzymes or by using biotin linkers that are cleaved off after UV ray treatment 19.

 ACKNOWLEDGMENTS: